falcopackages/fujin/docs/tutorial.rst

     requires = ["hatchling"]
     build-backend = "hatchling.build"

-The ``build-system`` section is what allows us to build our project into a wheel file (python package format) and the ``project.scripts`` defines a cli entry point for our app.
+The ``build-system`` section is what allows us to build our project into a wheel file (Python package format), and the ``project.scripts`` defines a CLI entry point for our app.
-This mean that if our app is installed there (either with ``pip install`` or ``uv tool install`` for example) there will be ``bookstore`` available globally on our system to run the project.
+This means that if our app is installed (either with ``pip install`` or ``uv tool install``, for example), there will be a ``bookstore`` command available globally on our system to run the project.

 .. note::

-    If you installing it in a virtual envirnomment then there will be a file ``.venv/bin/bookstore`` that will run this cli entry point.
-This is what ``fujin`` expect internally.
+    If you are installing it in a virtual environment, then there will be a file ``.venv/bin/bookstore`` that will run this CLI entry point.
+This is what ``fujin`` expects internally.
-    When it deployed your python project it setup and  install a virtuaenv environnmen in the app directory in a .venv folder and expect this entry point to be able to run command with the ``fujin app exec <command>`` command.
+    When it deploys your Python project, it sets up and installs a virtual environment in the app directory in a .venv folder and expects this entry point to be able to run commands with the ``fujin app exec <command>`` command.

-Currently our entry point will run a main function in the ``src/bookstore/__init__.py`` file, let's change that.
+Currently, our entry point will run a main function in the ``src/bookstore/__init__.py`` file.
+Let's change that.

 .. code-block:: shell

     rm -r src
     mv manage.py bookstore/__main__.py

-With first remove the ``src`` folder, we won't use that since our django project will reside in the top level ``bookstore`` folder, I also recommend keeping all you django code in that folder, including new apps, this make things easier for packaging purpose.
+We first remove the ``src`` folder, as we won't use that since our Django project will reside in the top-level ``bookstore`` folder.
+I also recommend keeping all your Django code in that folder, including new apps, as this makes things easier for packaging purposes.
-We the next command you are now able to do this:
+With the next command, you are now able to do this:

 .. code-block:: shell

     uv run bookstore migrate # equivalent to python manage.py migrate if we kept the manage.py file

-Now to finisu update the ``scripts`` section your ``pyproject.toml`` file.
+Now to finish, update the ``scripts`` section in your ``pyproject.toml`` file.

 .. code-block:: toml

     [project.scripts]
-    bookstore = "bookstore.__main__.py:main"
+    bookstore = "bookstore.__main__:main"

-Now the cli that will be install with your project will do the job of the ``manage.py`` file, to test this out, run the following command
+Now the CLI that will be installed with your project will do the job of the ``manage.py`` file.
+To test this out, run the following commands:

 .. code-block:: shell